 They REALLY loved it when they added baking soda to their rapidly filling mixing bowls and squeezed the colored vinegar into the mixture.
 (And I was really glad we were outside!)

-I have to say, with all the flavorings, cinnamon, and the shampoos, it was a pretty good smelling experiment to observe.
+I have to say, with all the flavorings, cinnamon, and the shampoos, this Mad Science Preschool Activity was a pretty good smelling preschool science activity to observe.

 And clean up wasn’t too bad, either.
 (Got to love the garden hose!)